 Visiting Uspenskin Katedraali

-The Katedraali is easily reached from most accommodation in Helsinki's city centre, though the Radisson Blu Seaside Hotel, Helsinki is especially convenient as it is less than 30 minutes' walk away and an even shorter tram ride.
+The Cathedral is easily reached from this accommodation close to Helsinki's city centre, though the Radisson Blu Seaside Hotel, Helsinki is especially convenient as it is less than 30 minutes' walk away and an even shorter tram ride.